AnomalousTechnologies/newton/README.md

 Newton is a design system and component library created by Anomalous.
 This library provides the UI backbone of our Inspect™ and Mission Control™ applications.
 Newton has been written for [React](https://reactjs.org/) and provides a range of components to speed up frontend development.

-We use [Emotion](https://emotion.sh) to style our components and allow you to extend those styles for your own use.
+We use [Styled Components](https://www.styled-components.com) to style our components and allow you to extend those styles for your own use.

 We follow a component structure that is similar in principle to the concepts laid out by Brad Frost in [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) although we use our own language and the concept has been slightly simplified.